vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="mandatory"></a>
 ## Mandatory Options ##

-The `vic-machine` utility requires you to provide information about where in your vSphere environment to deploy the virtual container host, the user account to use, and the location in which to store files.
+The `create` command of the `vic-machine` utility requires you to provide information about where in your vSphere environment to deploy the virtual container host, the user account to use, and the location in which to store files.
 The options in this section are **mandatory** in all cases.

 ### `target` ###
 The IPv4 address or fully qualified domain name (FQDN) of the ESXi host or vCenter Server instance on which you are installing vSphere Integrated containers.